 ANNUAL MEETING

-JANUARY 25, 2000
+JANUARY 22, 2002

 10:00 A.M.

 PETROLEUM CLUB OF MIDLAND

 501 WEST WALL, MIDLAND, TX 79701

-THIS PROXY IS SOLICITED BY

-THE BOARD OF DIRECTORS

-OF THE COMPANY
+THIS PROXY IS SOLICITED BY THE BOARD OF DIRECTORS OF THE COMPANY

-Please return this proxy card

-which requires no postage if mailed

-in the U.S.A.
+Please return this proxy card which requires no postage if mailed in the U.S.A.

-[DAWSON GEOPHYSICAL COMPANY LOGO]
+DAWSON GEOPHYSICAL COMPANY

-The undersigned stockholder of Dawson Geophysical Company hereby appoints L. Decker Dawson, Floyd B. Graham, and Matthew P. Murphy or any one or more of them, attorneys, agents and proxies of the undersigned, with full power of substitution to each of them, to vote all the shares of Common Stock which the undersigned would be entitled to vote at the Annual Meeting of Stockholders to be held January 25, 2000, and at any adjournment or adjournments thereof, with all the powers the undersigned would possess if personally present and voting thereat, (A) as instructed below with respect to the following matters and (B) in their discretion upon other matters which properly come before the meeting.
+The undersigned stockholder of Dawson Geophysical Company hereby appoints L. Decker Dawson, Tim C. Thompson, and Matthew P. Murphy or any one or more of them, attorneys, agents and proxies of the undersigned, with full power of substitution to each of them, to vote all the shares of Common Stock which the undersigned would be entitled to vote at the Annual Meeting of Stockholders to be held January 22, 2002, and at any adjournment or adjournments thereof, with all the powers the undersigned would possess if personally present and voting thereat, (A) as instructed below with respect to the following matters and (B) in their discretion upon other matters which properly come before the meeting.
 UNLESS A CONTRARY INSTRUCTION IS SPECIFIED BELOW, THIS PROXY WILL BE VOTED FOR ALL ITEMS.

-Election of Dire ectors 3: -------------------------------------- -------- ----
+1. El ection of Dir ectors : ------- -------- ---- ----- -------- ---

-[] FOR all nominees listed below (except as marked to the contrary below) [] WITHHOLD AUTHORITY to vote for all nominees listed below Paul H. Brown, Calvin J. Clements, L. Decker Dawson, Floyd B. Graham, atthew P .
-Murphy, Horrell W. Pardue and Tim C. Thompson.
-(INSTRUCTION: To ithhold a authority to vote for any individual nominee, write that nominee's ama in th he space provided helow).
+- [ ] FOR all nominees listed below (except as marked to the contrary below) - [ ] WITHHOLD AUTHORITY to vote for all nominees listed below

+Paul H. Brown, Calvin J. Clements, L. Decker Dawson, Stephen C. Jumper, Matthew P. Murphy, Howell W. Pardue, Tim C. Thompson and C. Ray Tobias.
+(INSTRUCTION: To withhold authority to vote for any individual nominee, write that nominee's name in the space provided):

-2. Proposal to ratify the selection of KPMG LLP as independent public accountants of the Company for the fiscal year ended September 30, 2000.
+Proposal to ratify the selection of KPMG LLP as independent public accountants of the Company for the fiscal year ended September 30, 2002.